 Examples of Purpose-Driven Businesses

 In today’s world, we have all seen examples of businesses responding and reacting to crises, natural disasters, and social issues in a way that shows them donating, giving back, and spreading awareness.
-Believe it or not, aren’t just touchy-feely; they are actually very smart and strategic.
+I’m sure you have also seen businesses go further and create innovative new offerings and initiatives to benefit those affected by these problems.
+While these tactics are thoughtful and proactive, they are also very smart and strategic.

-These businesses have decided to consciously and intentionally make their business about more than just money.
-They use their businesses to create change for people, communities, and the planet.
+Why?
+Because these businesses have decided to consciously and intentionally make their business about more than just money.
+They use their businesses to create change for people, communities, and the world.

-And why is this smart and strategic?
-Because 1) true and lasting fulfillment doesn’t come from what we get, it comes from what we give; 2) when your business is about something bigger than your own survival, you tap into an unlimited well of strength and creativity and passion to overcome whatever comes your way; and 3) when your business has strong values, you tend to attract clients and customers with strong values too.
+After all, isn’t this all true: 1) true and lasting fulfillment doesn’t come from what we get, it comes from what we give; 2) when our businesses are about something bigger than us, we tap into something deeper and more meaningful that allows to tackle anything that comes our way; and 3) when our businesses have strong values, we tend to attract clients and customers with strong values too.

 Ideas for a Purpose-Driven Business